-Chromebooks are usually cheaper, faster, and simpler than PCs, but learning the ins and outs of a new operating system has its challenges.
-Everything is slightly different than what you are used to with traditional computers.
-Chromebook keyboard shortcuts, as well as Chromebook trackpad gestures, also have a learning curve.
+Chromebooks are usually cheaper, faster, and simpler than PCs, but mastering a new operating system has its challenges.
+Everything is slightly different than what you are used to on Windows and macOS.
+Chromebook keyboard shortcuts and Chromebook trackpad gestures have a learning curve of their own.
 Here are the most important ones you should definitely know about.

 - Take a screenshot: Press Ctrl + Show windows button.